Are you writing your SEO copy based on the latest information?

 Are you sure?

-As a side note, I would argue that there’s no such thing anymore as “writing for Google.”
+As a side note, I would argue that there’s no such thing as “writing for Google.”
 Yes, there are certain things you should do to make the Google gods happy.
 However, your most important goal should be writing clear, compelling, standout copy that tells a story.
 I’m keeping the old headline in the hopes that I can convert some of the “write for Google” people to do things the right way.

 Whether you’re an in-house SEO content writer, a DIY business owner or a freelance SEO copywriter, this 27-point checklist will help you write engaging, Google-happy content.
 Every time.

 Items to review before you start writing:

 – Do you have enough information about your target reader?

 Your copy will pack a powerful one-two punch if your content is laser-focused on your target reader.
 Ask your client or supervisor for a customer/reader persona document outlining your target readers’ specific characteristics.
 If the client doesn’t have a customer persona document, be prepared an hour or more asking detailed questions.

 Here’s more information on customer personas.

 – Writing a sales page?
 Did you interview the client?